 Effective date: The day the action takes effect.
 If the written notice is mailed, the effective date will be at least three calendar days after the postmark date on the written notice.

-Statutory grounds (ORS 240.555) and causes (1) (a) (A-G), either singly or in combination, for the action.
+Statutory grounds (ORS 240.555) and causes (1) (a) (A-G), either individually or in combination, for the action.

 This notice of grievance and appeal rights: “If you choose to contest this disciplinary action, you have the right to file: